TOKOFE/In-Depth-JavaScript/Closures/README.md

 }
 ```

-With IIFE, you can pass the variable i so that the function inside IIFE can keep the value when it was passed.

 2. Call external function

+If you don't like IIFE, you can make it external function.

 ```
 var $buttons = $("button");